Final Report

 Fixing a bug in

-was discovered during the implementation of sylow subgroups. -
+minimal_block.
+A small bug inminimal_blockwas discovered during the implementation of sylow subgroups. -

 Adding the other homomorphism cases.
 This PR enabled homomorphisms with